Kassel: History

 Having sided with Austria in the Austro-Prussian War to gain supremacy in Germany, the principality was annexed by Prussia in 1866.
 The Prussian administration united Nassau, Frankfurt and Hesse-Kassel into the new Prussian province of Hesse-Nassau.
-Kassel ceased to be a princely residence but soon developed into a major industrial centre, as well as a major railway junction.
+Kassel ceased to be a princely residence but soon developed into a major industrial centre as well as a major railway junction.
 Henschel & Son, the largest railway locomotive manufacturer in Germany at the end of the nineteenth century, was based in Kassel.

 In 1870, after the Battle of Sedan, Napoleon III was sent as a prisoner to the Wilhelmshöhe Palace above the city.
-During World War I the German military headquarters were located in the Wilhelmshöhe Palace.
+During World War I, the German military headquarters were located in the Wilhelmshöhe Palace.
 In the late 1930s, Nazis destroyed Heinrich Hübsch's Kassel Synagogue.

 During World War II, Kassel was the headquarters for Germany's Wehrkreis IX, and a local subcamp of Dachau concentration camp provided forced labour for the Henschel facilities, which included tank production plants.
+There was also a camp for Sinti and Romani people (see Romani Holocaust).
+Allied prisoners of war from the Stalag IX-A POW camp were deployed to forced labour in the local arms industry in violation of the Geneva Conventions.
 The most severe bombing of Kassel in World War II destroyed 90% of the downtown area, and some 10,000 people were killed and 150,000 were made homeless.
 Most of the casualties were civilians or wounded soldiers recuperating in local hospitals, whereas factories survived the attack generally undamaged.
 Karl Gerland replaced the regional Gauleiter, Karl Weinrich, soon after the raid.

 The Allied ground advance into Germany reached Kassel at the beginning of April 1945.
-The US 80th Infantry Division captured Kassel in bitter house-to-house fighting during 1–4 April 1945, which included numerous German panzer-grenadier counterattacks, and resulted in further widespread devastation to bombed and unbombed structures alike.
+The US 80th Infantry Division captured Kassel in house-to-house fighting during 1–4 April 1945, which included numerous German panzer-grenadier counterattacks, and resulted in further damage to bombed and unbombed structures alike.